Sunday Worship Service: Sundays at 10:30am

 "For as often as you eat this bread and drink this cup, you proclaim the Lord’s death until he comes."
 1 Corinthians 11:26

 The Body of Christ includes all generations worshipping together.
 We warmly welcome children to participate in worship with their parents.
 Children need to watch their parents and other adults worship.
 Allowing children to read scripture, perform special music and act as ushers makes them active participants in worship.
 We also provide activity bags in the lobby if needed.
 Childcare for those three years old and under is also provided.
-We dismiss the little ones to nursery during the greeting time.
+We dismiss the little ones during the interlude.

 “Whoever receives one little child like this in My name receives Me.”
 Matthew 18:5